 Magnetic nanomaterials have garnered significant interest due to their singular physical properties and promising applications in various technical fields, including data storage, spintronics, and biomedical engineering \cite{Poole2003,Cao2004,Ferry2008,Zhou2014,Liu2016,Niemann2016,Gutierrez2018}.
 Among these materials, magnetic nanowires (NWs) stand out due to their high aspect ratio, tunable magnetic properties, and enhanced anisotropy, making them ideal candidates for future next-generation technological advances \cite{Fert1999}.

 Using the electrodeposition technique, ferromagnetic Ni NWs with a variety of sizes and morphologies can be synthesized inside the pores of an anodic aluminum oxide (AAO) template \cite{Razeeb2009,Proenca2012}.
 The magnetic hysteresis properties of these structures have been extensively studied \cite{Whitney1993,Sellmyer2001,Kato2004,Kumar2006,Meneses2015,Meneses2018,Campos2020}.
-In general, within a wide range of temperatures $T$ between $5$ K and $300$ K, a monotonic reduction in coercivity $H_c$ with increasing $T$ is observed in arrays of Ni NWs with diameters larger than $d \approx 90$ nm which are still embedded in the AAO template \cite{Adeela2015}.
+In general, within a wide range of temperatures $T$ between $5$ and $300$ K, a monotonic reduction in coercivity $H_c$ with increasing $T$ is observed in arrays of Ni NWs with diameters larger than $d \approx 90$ nm which are still embedded in the AAO template \cite{Adeela2015}.
 This is a typical behavior also found in bulk multidomain Ni ferromagnets \cite{Hayashi1964}, single-domain Ni nanoparticles \cite{Fonseca2003}, and Ni films \cite{Hanson1997}.
 Interestingly, the coercivity of thinner NWs still embedded in the template shows an infrequent behavior: $H_c$ increases with increasing $T$ and in some cases it exhibits a maximum around room temperature \cite{Kumar2006,Meneses2018,Campos2020,Zeng2002,Navas2008,Michel2017}.

-Previous studies suggest that the internal microstructure of each wire (i. e. the mean grain size and the magnetocrystalline anisotropy) and the dipolar interactions between the NWs, are not the origin of this unexpected behavior in $H_c$.
+Authors of previous studies have suggested that the internal microstructure of each wire (i.e., the mean grain size and the magnetocrystalline anisotropy) and the dipolar interactions between the NWs are not the origin of this unexpected behavior in $H_c$.
 Instead, this phenomenon could simply be due to the competition between the shape anisotropy of individual NWs; the magnetoelastic anisotropy arising from the mechanical interaction between the NWs, the AAO template, and the Al substrate; and the dipolar interactions between NWs \cite{Kumar2006,Meneses2018,Zeng2002}.
 Experimental data seem to confirm these conjectures.

-In this work, we use a silicon micromechanical torsional oscillator to study the hysteresis behavior of isolated Ni NWs in a temperature range of $5$ K to $200$ K. In absence of the template, substrate and dipolar interactions, we measure a coercivity which depends only on the intrinsic characteristics of the NWs.
+In this work, we use a silicon micromechanical torsional oscillator to study the hysteresis behavior of isolated Ni NWs in a temperature range of $5$-$200$ K. In the absence of the template, substrate and dipolar interactions, we measure a coercivity which depends only on the intrinsic characteristics of the NWs.